mglerner/IntroductoryPhysics/README.md

 TODO
 * Add more textbooks
 * Focus on 2nd semester
 * Make a javascript page that generates the text files, so people don't use Word, etc. They'll enter text, I'll return something.
 Perhaps this needs to be done via github.io?
-Here's something hosted on github.io that takes one thing and returns another [P2SH Converter](https://litecoin-project.github.io/p2sh-convert/)
+Here's something hosted on github.io that takes one thing and returns another [P2SH Converter](https://litecoin-project.github.io/p2sh-convert/).
+I may want to do this on my Nikola site like [this](https://groups.google.com/forum/#!topic/nikola-discuss/KaANFRakUU0)

 Here's the current version, which obviously needs more scientists
 added: